matrix-org/matrix-spec-proposals/specification/30_server_server_api.rst

 of when the originating server stopped using that key.

 Intermediate perspective servers should cache a response for half of its remaining life time to avoid serving a stale response.
-Servers should avoid querying for certificates more frequently than once an hour to avoid flooding a server with requests.
+Originating servers should avoid returning responses that expire in less than an hour to avoid repeated requests for an about to expire certificate.
+Requesting servers should limit how frequently they query for certificates to avoid flooding a server with requests.

 If a server goes offline intermediate perspective servers should continue to return the last response they received from that server so that the signatures